pascualgroup/Malaria-highlands/fitting/README.md

 `mifProf_rho.R`: This code is an example of a profile Likelihood estimation.

 `figure2_fitting.R`: It simulates the trajectory from the maximum likelihood estimate and compares it with the observed data.

-**Data Availability**: The epidemiological data that support the findings of this study are available from the corresponding author upon reasonable request.